Financial Aid & Scholarships

 - Term of Scholarship: The entire fund balance is to provide annual tuition assistance.
 Recipient(s) are selected and announced in the Spring and the scholarship will be awarded in the Fall for the upcoming academic year.

-- Applications: In order to apply for the scholarship, students are required to submit an application by April 1, 2015 to the Department of Fine and Performing Arts.
-As part of the application process, the Chairperson of the department may require students to interview with the Director of Theatre or his/her designee(s).
-For the application, click here.
+- Applications: As part of the application process, the Chairperson of the department may require students to interview with the Director of Theatre or his/her designee(s).
+Applications are not being accepted at this time.

 - Eligibility and Requirements: Full-time undergraduate student(s) at Loyola who have declared a major in Theatre and have declared either a 2nd major or minor in Fine Arts or Music, and who maintain a minimum G.P.A. of 3.0.
 Students must also show a demonstrated interest or involvement in Women's issues.

 - Monetary Value: Partial scholarship(s) of up to $2,500, with the exact amount of each scholarship and the total number of scholarships to be determined at the discretion of the Chairperson of the Fine and Performing Arts.

-- Initial Award: Determined by the Chairperson of the Fine and Performing Arts in consultation with the Directors of Fine Arts, Music and Theatre.
+- Initial Award: Determined by the Chairperson of the Fine and Performing Arts in consultation with the Director of Theatre.